All Questions Will be Answered During the Safety Meetings.

 All swimmers and kayaks must attend a pre-race safety meeting, which will be held on Friday the day before the race.
 Meeting times of these meetings are scheduled for 1pm, 3pm and 6pm.

 The Saturday morning meeting is at 6:30am before the start of the swim.
 It is a shorter, less focused meeting and attending a Friday meeting is MUCH preferred.
+Those of you driving in Saturday morning please make time for staging kayaks and pre race prep.

 All escort and safety craft shall refrain from navigating through a pack of swimmers at all times unless the authorized safety craft must respond to an emergency

-If any escort craft impedes another swimmer, the escort boat’s athlete will be immediately disqualified
+If any escort craft impedes another swimmer, the escort boat’s athlete will be immediately Disqualified

 However, awards will only be offered to athletes who wear FINA-legal swimsuits, one swim cap, goggles and/or ear and/or nose plugs